ADVERTISEMENT

 • A badly broken tooth that cannot be restored with a filling or a cap.

-• Crowding or malposition - When a tooth is out of the arch or not in its correct position, it may hinder proper tooth cleaning and aid food accumulation and plaque retention.
+• Crowding or malposition is when a tooth is out of the arch or not in its correct position, it may hinder proper tooth cleaning and aid food accumulation and plaque retention.
 In this case, its removal is recommended for better dental health and maintenance of the rest of the teeth.

-• Braces - Sometimes the orthodontist recommends the removal of certain teeth before braces to facilitate placing the remaining teeth in their proper position and achieve a proper bite.
+• Braces where sometimes the orthodontist recommends the removal of certain teeth before braces to facilitate placing the remaining teeth in their proper position and achieve a proper bite.

-• Problems with a wisdom tooth - Wisdom teeth, also called third molar teeth, are the last adult teeth to come through (erupt) into the mouth and there are four of them, one in each side of each jaw.
+• Problems with a wisdom tooth also called third molar teeth, are the last adult teeth to come through (erupt) into the mouth and there are four of them, one on each side of each jaw.
 If there is not enough room for a wisdom tooth it may get stuck inside the jaw bone and require removal to avoid future problems.
-Sometimes, it cannot grow properly because of lack of space and erupt only partially in the mouth or get stuck against the nearby tooth causing infection and swelling of the gum around it.
+Sometimes, it cannot grow properly because of lack of space and erupts only partially in the mouth or gets stuck against the nearby tooth causing infection and swelling of the gum around it.
 In this situation and to avoid recurrence of the infection or further complications, it may be better to have the tooth pulled out by the dentist or an oral surgeon.

 What Happens During Tooth Removal?

 The procedure of tooth removal is a simple surgical procedure performed under local anesthesia.
-The dental practitioner may first apply a topical anesthetic gel or cream to the gum tissue so that there is no pain while injecting the local anesthetic.
+The dental practitioner may first apply a topical anesthetic gel or cream to the gum tissue to avoid pain while injecting the local anesthetic.
 During the local anesthetic injection itself, there may be a feeling of a small scratch after which, the tooth and surrounding tissue become numb and there should be no pain during the procedure though there may be a feeling of some pressure and pulling.

 When the mouth is numb, the dentist starts loosening the tooth from the gum with a special tool and then pulls it out with forceps.
 The procedure usually takes from a few minutes to less than an hour, depending on the difficulty of the procedure and how many teeth are removed.
 After the tooth has been removed, the dentist might put stitches to close the wound or place a piece of gauze over the wound to stop the bleeding.